GilbertzRivi/lithium-core/README.md

 # lithium_core

-Post-quantum **hybrid** cryptography and at-rest key management, extracted from the [Lithium](../README.md) messenger as a standalone Rust library.
+Post-quantum **hybrid** cryptography and at-rest key management as a standalone Rust library.

 Every construction combines a classical and a post-quantum primitive, so it stays secure as long as *either* one holds: